spectrecoder/gari-wallet/README.md

 }
 ```

-Design of GariWalletState class allow to properly handle every situation on your UI:
+Design of GariWalletState class allows you to properly handle every situation on your UI:

 ```kotlin
 sealed class GariWalletState {